 I’ve always known I wanted to be a mom.
 Now that I’m in my early thirties, dating a man that feels like my forever, seeing some of my best friends as mommas, it’s been a year of love for me.
 I totally believe that if we all wait for the “right time”, a baby will never be in the picture.
 After all, we will always be chasing dreams, making bigger financial goals, and craving those extra hours of sleep on the weekends.

 This isn’t the list of things to stock up on before we have a baby, it’s the ultimate bucket list of things we want to do before venturing into the world of being parents.

 If you’re in the same phase of life as us, take this time to make your own list by getting ideas from this one!
 If you’re already a momma, tell me which one thing you think is most important!

 Our Bucket List of Things to Do Before Having a Baby:

-Sleep In as Often as Possible
+Sleep in as often as possible.

 We typically just love a good date night, any day of the week.
 Whether it’s concerts, shows, dinner, or something out of the ordinary, we plan to do it as much as possible before having a baby.

 It’s no secret that taking care of ourselves and our desires will come second once we have a family.
 I want to let it sink in and appreciate every purchase of a subscription box, nail polish, or expensive bottle of wine.